 They came to Berklee because of who we are: the world's largest independent music school and the premier institution for the study of today's music.

 The Woodwind Department at Berklee offers the most comprehensive woodwind education you'll find anywhere.
-We provide individualized instruction in:
+We provide individualized instruction in the following:

-…allowing you to choose any of these as your principal instrument.
-You can also choose to study multiple instruments as a woodwind prinicipal.
+This allows you to choose any of these as your principal instrument.
+You can also choose to study multiple instruments as a woodwind principal.
 We offer you professional faculty who specialize in each of these disciplines, course work specifically designed to enhance your abilities, and abundant playing opportunities.